Injection-site sarcoma

-A vaccine-associated sarcoma (VAS) or feline injection-site sarcoma (FISS) is a type of malignant tumor found in cats (and, often, dogs and ferrets) which has been linked to certain vaccines.
+An injection-site sarcoma (ISS) or vaccine-associated sarcoma (VAS) is a type of malignant tumor found in cats (and occasionally dogs and ferrets) which has been linked to certain vaccines (and less commonly, other injections).
 VAS has become a concern for veterinarians and cat owners alike and has resulted in changes in recommended vaccine protocols.

 These sarcomas have been most commonly associated with rabies and feline leukemia virus vaccines, but other vaccines and injected medications have also been implicated.
+The incidence of VAS is 1-4 in 10,000 vaccinated cats and has been found to be dose-dependent.
+(The rate varies among countries.)
+The time from vaccination to tumor formation varies from three months to eleven years.
+Fibrosarcoma is the most common VAS; other types include rhabdomyosarcoma, myxosarcoma, chondrosarcoma, malignant fibrous histiocytoma, and undifferentiated sarcoma.

+VAS/FISS can also happen without injection due to other sources of local inflammation.
+Risks can be reduced by avoiding unnecessary injections and by keeping inflammation caused by injection to a minimum.
+It is also advised to inject in places that would make complete surgical removal easy should the tumor develop.
+Although the incidence rate of FISS makes the risk usually outweighed by the potential harm of not vaccinating a cat, it is recommended to evaluate the necessity of individual vaccines on a case-by-case basis.

 History

 VAS was first recognized at the University of Pennsylvania School of Veterinary Medicine in 1991.
 An association between highly aggressive fibrosarcomas and typical vaccine location (between the shoulder blades) was made.
 Two possible factors for the increase of VAS at this time were the introduction in 1985 of vaccines for rabies and feline leukemia virus (FeLV) that contained aluminum adjuvant, and a law in 1987 requiring rabies vaccination in cats in Pennsylvania.
 In 1993, a causal relationship between VAS and administration of aluminium adjuvanted rabies and FeLV vaccines was established through epidemiologic methods, and in 1996 the Vaccine-Associated Feline Sarcoma Task Force was formed to address the problem and promote research.

 In 2003, a study of ferret fibrosarcoma indicated that this species also may develop VAS.
 Several of the tumors were located in common injection sites and had similar histologic features to VAS in cats.
 Also in 2003, a study in Italy compared fibrosarcoma in dogs from injection sites and non-injection sites to VAS in cats, and found distinct similarities between the injection site tumors in dogs and VAS in cats.
 This suggests that VAS may occur in dogs.